HBSTech/Kentico13CoreBaseline/README.md

 If using IIS, there is also a `web.config`, you will have to update the aspNetCore processPath to point to the project's .exe file.

+# UPGRADING FROM EXISTING BASELINE

+## Upgrading from Baseline V1 (13.0.5-13.0.15) to V2 (13.0.16+)
+If you used the KX13 baseline and want to integrate the refresh features.
+After hotfixing your admin solution to KX 13.0.16+, proceed to update the `Kentico.Xperience.AspNetCore.WebApp` to the newer hotfix.
+Then, please view the [Refresh 1](https://github.com/HBSTech/Kentico13CoreBaseline/commit/543e98e14799fe6f9e6b3018e023a5d003343ec1) Commit to view the items updated and the differences, and manually incorporate those changes into your solution.
+This also requires updating your `MVCCaching.Kentico.Core` and `MVCCaching.Base.Core` to the latest version.

+## Upgrading from Baseline V2 (13.0.16) to V3 (13.0.33+)
+First, if upgrading from V1 (13.0.5-13.0.15) to V3, first make sure to follow the instructions above to apply the commits.

+There was no major changes from V2 to V3, except updating the [Bootstrap Layout Tool](https://www.nuget.org/packages/BootstrapLayoutTool.Kentico.MVC.Core/) to the latest version, which includes dynamic Form Sections with Properties (which is a Xperience Refresh 2 feature).

+If you created Forms using the previous Bootstrap Layout's Form Sections, please note you'll need to install the [Transition package](https://www.nuget.org/packages/BootstrapLayoutTool.Kentico.MVC.Core.Transition/) as this contains those non-dynamic form sections, and if you try to edit a form and the section is no longer in the MVC project, it blows up and you can't edit it.

+I also have included one [new file](https://github.com/HBSTech/Kentico13CoreBaseline/blob/master/MVC/MVC/Library/FormWidgetCustomConfiguration.cs) that renders the Form Widget to be more in line with Bootstrap 4's rendering.
+You can add this file and modify it to your liking.

+I've updated the Site Import as well which contains mainly just the updated Form Control, but if you are upgrading you shouldn't need to re-import the site objects.

 ***